Isaiah19/printf/README.md

-This printf group project was carried out by Isaiah Nweze and Brian Omondi.
+This printf group project was carried out by Isaiah Nweze and Brian Omondi Onyango